-Inspired by the overwhelming success of Marie Kondo’s book, The Life Changing Magic of Tidying Up, which has taken the Home and Lifestyle world by storm this summer, let’s take a look at how this advice can be applied to our equestrian lives.
+Inspired by the overwhelming success of Marie Kondo’s book, The Life Changing Magic of Tidying Up, which has taken the Home and Lifestyle world by storm, let’s take a look at how this advice can be applied to our equestrian lives.
 There is nothing more annoying than wasting 10 minutes of precious riding time rummaging through your bombsite of a tack box for that illusive missing glove.
 Using the simple process below, wrestle your mess back under control once and for all to welcome a new space that is organized and easy to use.

 1. Decide what is really useful